dosanity/us-crime-analysis/README.md

 ## Overview of Project

 ### Purpose
 There are many crimes that happen in the United States.
 Some believe that bigger cities and more populated states have more crime rates.
 In this project, we will be analyzing a dataset describing 1973 violent crime rates by US State.
 The crimes considered are assault, murder, and rape.
-Also included is the percent of the population living in urban areas.
+Also included is the percentage of the population living in urban areas.
 Our goal is to use unsupervised machine learning methods such as Cluster Heat Maps, Principle Component Analysis, K-Means Clustering, Hierarchical Clustering, and DBSCAN to understand how violent crimes differ between states.

 ### Data